 Sunday hunting is prohibited on all State Forest property More Info

 Avian influenza (AI) is a serious disease concern for poultry producers and animal health officials.
 While influenza strains in birds, just as in people, vary considerably in severity, some influenza viruses can be devastating to domestic poultry.
-The Delaware Department of Agriculture, with the help of the University of Delaware laboratory system, performs active surveillance and testing of birds for avian influenza within the state every single day.
+The Delaware Department of Agriculture, with the help of the University of Delaware laboratory system, performs active surveillance and testing of birds for avian influenza within the state every day.
 Surveillance is conducted at commercial poultry operations, exhibition and backyard flocks, and at livestock and poultry auctions.
 Testing for AI is performed in order to allow for early detection and elimination of the virus if it is found.

 If you have sick or dead birds, call 302-698-4507.
 The staff at the Delaware Department of Agriculture can make sure your birds get tested so you know why they are sick.